tklauser/numcpus/README.md

 [![GoDoc][5]][6]

-Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux or FreeBSD system.
+Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, FreeBSD or NetBSD system.

 On Linux, the information is retrieved by reading the CPU topology files in `/sys/devices/system/cpu`.
-On FreeBSD, not all functions are supported.
+On FreeBSD and netBSD, not all functions are supported.

 ## Usage